UNC-Libraries/SCTS-Documentation/Additions.md

 **Series 4A.
 Papers (Addition of February 2005)**

+## Multiple Strategies
 Many of our collections receive subsequent additions over many years.
-You may use multiple different strategies.
+You may use multiple different strategies, as long as you are tracking carefully with date and accession number information.

 Series 1.
 Correspondence